ipipeline/global-gh-actions-pr-description-linter/README.md

 # Description
 Use this action to validate the body of your pull requests.
 - Use placeholders to ensure the author(s) and reviewer(s) are completing the sections you want completed
-- Enforce author(s) and reviewer(s) to sign off against your quality measures such as your definition of done
+- Enforce author(s) to sign off against your quality measures such as your definition of done

 ## Pre-requisites